How did a ship get stuck in the Suez Canal?

 How did the vessel get stuck?

-Cargo ships cross the narrow passageway one-by-one to avoid mishaps.
+Cargo ships cross the narrow passageway one by one to avoid mishaps.

-On Tuesday, a sandstorm reportedly hit the more than 1,300-foot Ever Given, decreasing visibility and battered the ship with heavy winds.
+On Tuesday, a sandstorm reportedly hit the more than 1,300-foot Ever Given, decreasing visibility and battering the ship with heavy winds.
 That disruption caused the ship to become wedged sideways across the canal.

 The exact details of and science behind what happened are still to be determined.
 In the heavy winds, for example, the ship’s cargo could have formed a sail-like effect, propelling it off course.

-The vessel is just at the maximum length permitted for a ship to use the canal, so it also has very little wiggle-room.
+The vessel is just at the maximum length permitted for a ship to use the canal, so it also has very little wiggle room.
 It is, for comparison, larger than the Eiffel Tower.

 The 25-memebers of the crew are all reportedly safe.
 Workers on these kinds of ships typically spend months at a time at sea.